fuguigui/SDS/Readme.md

   - 3SourceDefinition.Rmd: define all features we need for the "source" objects.

   - 3TargetDefinition.Rmd: same functions for "target" objects.

+  - 4Immediacy_Google.Rmd: do the immediacy hypothesis testing on Google targets.

+  - 4Immediacy_Twiiter.Rmd: do the immediacy hypothesis testing on Twitter targets.

   - 4Strength_Google.Rmd: do the strength hypothesis testing on Google targets.